Using bioidentical progesterone can be extremely helpful for supporting low progesterone levels in the body.

 If nature had intended to locate your ovaries in your stomach or somewhere else in your GI tract it might make sense for women to swallow progesterone.
 But since your ovaries are not connected to your GI tract at all, it’s more effective to get the progesterone as close to your ovaries as possible, via your vaginal canal.
 Your ovaries have direct access to your bloodstream through a pelvic plexus of veins, which delivers their hormone secretions to your heart which in turn pumps them, unchanged, to hormone-sensitive cells throughout your entire body.

-Ideally, progesterone oil should be applied or absorbed vaginally.
+If your progesterone levels are lower than optimal in the luteal phase (less than 15 ng/mL), you have a couple of options for using bioidentical progesterone.
+Ideally, progesterone oil should be applied and absorbed vaginally.
 Absorption of progesterone through the mucous epithelial membranes of your labia is much more effective than through skin.

-If you apply the cream to the mucous epithelial membranes that line your uterus and vagina, you obtain a virtually ideal administration system.
+If you apply or insert bioidentical progesterone to the mucous epithelial membranes that line your uterus and vagina, you obtain a virtually ideal administration system.
 Not only is absorption through these membranes more complete than through your skin, but hormones absorbed through your vaginal membranes enter the very same pelvic plexus of veins that your ovaries normally empty into.

 From here the hormones are carried to your heart and lungs and distributed to your tissues just as if your ovary had actually produced them.